DZakh/rescript-schema/IDEAS.md

 - S.to/S.variant don't allow to distructure tuples anymore
 - Shorthand version for S.schema in Js/Ts API TODO: Update docs to use it by default
 - Fix tuple parsing nested in an object schema
+- Add shorthand syntax for S.union in Js/Ts API

 ## v10